devgithubs/HIVE/tests.md

 * Re-ran my python script

 I then inserted my test email account in the Hive website input field.
 The auto generated email was sent to this address without issue.

+## General Observation

+I noticed that in some instances the Heroku App must be given a minute to fire up before registering an account as there can be minor timing issues with the creation of an account.